-However in the nineties, there was an inverse trend due to the introduction of two regulatory instruments: the DPR 203/88 (Decree of President of the Republic 24 May 1988), laying down rules concerning the authorisation of plants, and the DM of 12th July 1990 (Ministerial Decree 12 July

-1990), which introduced plant emission limits.
-Also the European Directive 88/609/EEC (EC, 1988) concerning the limitation of specific pollutants originated from large combustion plants (transposed in Italy by the DM of 8th May 1989 (Ministerial Decree 8 May 1989)), gave a contribution to the reduction of emissions in the sector.
+However in the nineties, there was an inverse trend due to the introduction of two regulatory instruments: the DPR 203/88 (Decree of President of the Republic of 24th May 1988), laying down rules concerning the authorisation of plants, and the Ministerial Decree of 12th July 1990, which introduced plant emission limits.
+Also the European Directive 88/609/EEC (EC, 1988) concerning the limitation of specific pollutants originated from large combustion plants, transposed in Italy by the Ministerial Decree of 8th May 1989, gave a contribution to the reduction of emissions in the sector.